krudi/ansible-role-nvm/README.md

 ## Example playbook

-Example use of a role that will install the latest LTS version from  [Node.js](https://github.com/nodejs)
+Example use of a role, that will install the latest LTS version of [Node.js](https://github.com/nodejs)

 ```yml
 - hosts: all